Dirivian/dirivian.github.io/pages/eda.md

 Let us analyze the first one first.
 I initially thought about taking the previous 10 earthquakes but that may not be right if we want to measure impact.
 Maybe we should consider earthquakes in the last hour or the last two hours or maybe the last day?
 My rationale is that earthquakes are seismic waves that travel at 1-5 km/s depending on land or water.
 The circumference of earth is 24,000 km.
 So, the maximum distance between two points would be 12,000 km.
 An earthquake would traverse that distance in around 80 mins.
 So, looking at earthquakes occuring an hour or two before should be sufficient.

-Here, the earthquakes are plotted with their radius as the significance and the color going from blue to yellow showing how long before the big one that particular earthquake happened.
+Here, the earthquakes are plotted with their color going from blue to yellow showing how long before the big significant earthquake one that particular earthquake happened.
 So, the big one would of course have a dark blue color.

 Looking at earthquake 1